Filling out the FAFSA (Free Application for Federal Student Aid) is the first and most important step to receiving financial aid.

 Applying to College?
 You Should Also Apply for FAFSA

-During our recent FAFSA-themed FB Live, Luanne Lee, a Certified College Planning Specialist, said everyone who is applying to college should fill out the FAFSA form, even if you don’t think you’ll qualify.
+During our recent FAFSA Walkthrough FB Live, Luanne Lee, a Certified College Planning Specialist, said everyone who is applying to college should fill out the FAFSA form, even if you don’t think you’ll qualify.

 Here are some tips to guide you through the FAFSA application process.